developerisnow/cfa-exchange-assets/memory-bank/tasks/ops/cicd/OPS-001-005-cfa2-cloudflare-finalizer.prompt.md

    - close remaining DoD in `OPS-001-003` (Runtime) and `OPS-001-005` (Frontends/login),
    - add a concise block to `OPS-001-cicd.verification.md` with commands, pipeline IDs, Playwright run, and screenshot paths.

+6. **Enable and verify Keycloak self-registration (like on uk1)** so that new users can sign up (Wezer registration use case) without manual admin intervention.

 ## HIGH-LEVEL PLAN

 1. Confirm that HEAD on `dev-cfa2` already contains the `fix(auth)` commit and no further auth regressions.